dask/dask/docs/source/array-overview.rst

 -----------

-Today Dask array is commonly used in the sort of gridded data analysis that arises in weather, climate modeling, or oceanograhy, especially when data sizes become inconveniently large.
+Today Dask array is commonly used in the sort of gridded data analysis that arises in weather, climate modeling, or oceanography, especially when data sizes become inconveniently large.
 Dask array complements large on-disk array stores like HDF5, NetCDF, and BColz.
 Additionally Dask.array is commonly used to speed up expensive in-memory computations using multiple cores, such as you